prasanna-ML-expert/aws-machine-learning-specialist-certification-dump/README.md

 D. Amazon Kinesis Data Analytics

-### A Machine Learning Specialist is required to build a supervised image-recognition model to identify a cat.
+### 2.A Machine Learning Specialist is required to build a supervised image-recognition model to identify a cat.
 The ML Specialist performs some tests and records the following results for a neural network-based image classifier:
 Total number of images available = 1,000
 Test set images = 100 (constant test set)
 The ML Specialist notices that, in over 75% of the misclassified images, the cats were held upside down by their owners.